Amanda-Fl/CODEMASTER/README.md

 - Display all guesses to date alongside their results, for player review
 - Determine whether the player has won or lost the game

-I separateD each of these processes out into a function:
+I separated each of these processes out into a function:

 generate_code() - returns a randomly selected code